Gemini (2002 film): Development

 In February 2001, underworld dons "Vellai" Ravi and Chera, who terrorised the city of Madras (now Chennai) in the 1990s, abandoned a life of crime and took up social work.
 The then-DCP of Flower Bazaar Shakeel Akhter presided over the oath-taking ceremony and welcomed the rehabilitation programme.
 During the making of his film Alli Arjuna (2002), director Saran came across a newspaper article carrying this piece of news and was fascinated.
 Shortly afterwards in March 2001, Saran announced his next directorial venture would be inspired by the incident.
 Titled Erumugam (meaning "upward mobility"), the project was scheduled to enter production after the completion of Alli Arjuna.

 The director disclosed that it was "a modern day rags to riches story" where the protagonist rises from humble origins to an enviable position.
 The venture was to be funded by A. Purnachandra Rao of Lakshmi Productions.
-The film would mark the director's third collaboration with Ajith Kumar in the lead after the success of Kaadhal Mannan (1998) and Amarkalam (1999).
+The film would mark the director's third collaboration with Ajith Kumar in the lead after the success of Kaadhal Mannan (1998) and Amarkkalam (1999).
 Laila and Richa Pallod, who played the heroine in Saran's Parthen Rasithen (2000) and Alli Arjuna respectively, were to play the female lead roles.
 While the recording for the film's audio reportedly began on 16 March 2001, the filming was to start in mid-June and continue until August that year, followed by post-production work in September.
 It was planned to release the film on 14 November 2001 coinciding with Diwali.
 However, after finding a more engaging script in Red (2002), Ajith lost interest; he left the project after a week's shoot and the production was shelved.
 Following this incident, Saran stated that he would never do another film with Ajith.
 The pair would, however, reconcile their differences later, and collaborate on Attahasam (2004) and Aasal (2010).

 Saran rewrote the script based on gang wars in Chennai and began the project again.
 The film, then untitled, was announced on 24 August 2001 with Vikram to star in the lead role.
 The production was taken over by M. Saravanan, M. Balasubramaniam, M. S. Guhan and B. Gurunath of AVM Productions.
 The film was AVM's 162nd production and their first film after a five-year hiatus, their last production being Minsara Kanavu (1997), the release of which marked fifty years since their debut Naam Iruvar (1947).
 By producing Gemini, AVM became one of the four film studios that had been producing films for over fifty years.
-While titling the film, producer M. Saravanan chose Gemini among the many titles suggested to him, but because Gemini Studios was the name of a major production house, Saravanan wrote to S. S. Balan, editor of Ananda Vikatan and son of Gemini Studios founder S. S. Vasan, requesting permission to use the title.
+While titling the film, producer M. Saravanan chose Gemini among the many titles suggested to him, but because Gemini Studios was the name of a major production house, Saravanan wrote to S. S. Balan, son of Gemini Studios founder S. S. Vasan, requesting permission to use the title.
 In response, Balan gave his consent.